Skip to main content

 At the political level, the importance of solving identity matching has been emphasised in joint declarations from both the Nordic and Baltic ministers for digitalisation(2023) and the Nordic Prime Ministers (2024).

 IdM is a challenge that needs to be solved in respect of the coming European Digital Identity Wallets and the current eIDAS infrusastructure.
+Presently, there is a very low volume of successful identity matches across all of Europe and in most cases, attempts to make a match are instead unsuccessful or impossible.
+Because of this, access to cross-border services remains difficult.

 What is NOBID doing to solve IdM?